-Sara Bundtzen is a Research and Policy Associate at the Institute for Strategic Dialogue (ISD), where she focuses on policy responses to online disinformation and extremism.
+Sara Bundtzen is a Research and Policy Analyst at the Institute for Strategic Dialogue (ISD), where she monitors online narratives, tactics and actors, and advices on platform regulation and policy.
 Sara previously worked at the Federal Ministry of Defence and NATO HQ.
 She also gained experience at the Delegation of the EU to the US, the International Crisis Group and the German Embassy in Copenhagen.
-Her interest in nuclear weapons developed during class discussions on the JCPOA, the role of strategic stability and NATO’s deterrence posture.
+Her interest in nuclear arms control developed during class debates on the JCPOA, the role of strategic stability and NATO’s nuclear deterrence posture.
 Sara holds an MA in International Security with a concentration in Intelligence Studies from Sciences Po Paris and a BSc in European Studies from the University of Southern Denmark.
 She is fluent in German and English, and proficient in French.

-Vladislav Chernavskikh is a Research Associate at the Center for Energy and Security Studies (CENESS) where his work focuses on issues of regional nuclear nonproliferation and Russia-U.S nuclear relationship.
-Previously, he was a Graduate Research Assistant at the James Martin Center for Nonproliferation Studies (CNS) and an intern at the WMD Branch of the United Nations Office for Disarmament Affairs.
+Vladislav Chernavskikh is a Research Assistant at the Stockholm International Peace Research Institute (SIPRI).
+Previously, he was a Research Associate at the Center for Energy and Security Studies (CENESS) where his worked focused on issues of regional nuclear nonproliferation and Russia-U.S nuclear relationship.
+He also was a Graduate Research Assistant at the James Martin Center for Nonproliferation Studies (CNS) and an intern at the WMD Branch of the United Nations Office for Disarmament Affairs.

 Vladislav holds a dual master’s degree in WMD Nonproliferation, Nuclear Policy and Global Security from MGIMO University and Middlebury Institute of International Studies at Monterey.
 He is fluent in English and Russian.
 Vladislav is passionate about arms control, nonproliferation and disarmament because he sees nuclear weapons as an outstanding issue of global security which can only be resolved through a common effort.

-Patricia Jaworek is a Consultant for the Nuclear Threat Initiative (NTI).
-Her work focuses on disarmament, risk reduction and non-proliferation in the context of the NPT and the global catastrophic risks of nuclear weapons.
-Patricia is passionate about finding solutions for arms control and disarmament to manage a changing security environment and ensure that nuclear weapons are never used again.
+Patricia Jaworek is a Program Officer in the Global Nuclear Policy Program at the Nuclear Threat Initiative (NTI) in Washington, DC.
+Her work focuses on disarmament, risk reduction and non-proliferation in the context of the NPT and the global catastrophic risks of nuclear weapons use.
+Patricia is passionate about finding innovative and interdisciplinary solutions for arms control and disarmament to manage a changing security environment and ensure that nuclear weapons are never used again.
 She holds a Master’s degree in Transatlantic Affairs from the Fletcher School and the College of Europe and a law degree from the University of Hamburg with a focus on public international law.
 Alongside the YDCC, Patricia is a member of the Younger Generation Leaders Network and BASIC’s Emerging Voices Network.
-She is fluent in German, Polish, and English, and proficient in French.
+She is fluent in German, Polish, and English, proficient in French, and learning Russian.

-Grace Kier is a James C. Gaither Junior Fellow in the Russia and Eurasia Program at the Carnegie Endowment for International Peace.
-Previously, she worked at the Center for Nonproliferation Studies in Monterey, California, and the PIR Center in Moscow, Russia.
-Grace graduated summa cum laude and Phi Beta Kappa from the College of William & Mary with degrees in Government and Russian/Post-Soviet Studies, and she will begin her Master's in Russia, East European, and Eurasian Studies at Stanford University in autumn 2021.
+Grace Kier is a first-year law student at Yale Law School.
+Previously, she was a James C. Gaither Junior Fellow in the Russia and Eurasia Program at the Carnegie Endowment for International Peace.
+Grace received an M.A. in Russian, East European, and Eurasian Studies from Stanford University and graduated summa cum laude and Phi Beta Kappa from the College of William & Mary with degrees in Government and Russian Studies.
 She has also studied at Saint Petersburg State University and the Moscow State Institute of International Relations (MGIMO) and is proficient in Russian.
 Grace is passionate about arms control, non-proliferation, and disarmament because of the truly global impact of nuclear weapons.